-Julian was really pleased to see that everything he, Peter and Roger had left money for a year ago had all been done just as they said it would be.
+Julian was really pleased to see that everything we had left money for a year ago had all been done just as they said it would be.
 The chicken house, which didn't work, mainly owing to the fact that this is not a boarding school, had been turned into a Headteacher's study, a small shop selling school equipment, and a library.
 All of this seemed to be working very successfully.

 Once a chicken house, now the Headteacher's study, a small shop and a library.